-The methodology outlined below has been approved for structuring supplemental payments to IHS and 638 facilities from April 5, 2013 through October 31, 2015 as required by STC 39.b.iii.
+The methodology outlined below has been approved for structuring supplemental payments to IHS and 638 facilities from April 5, 2013 through December 31, 2014 as required by STC 39.b.iii.
 Using the methodology described below in section (A), the state shall make supplemental payments to Indian Health Service (IHS) and tribal facilities to account for the uncompensated costs of furnishing primary care services between April 5, 2013 and December 31, 2013 to uninsured individuals with incomes up to 133 percent of the Federal Poverty Level (FPL) who are not enrolled in a Low Income Health Program (LIHP).
 Using the methodology described below in section (A) and (B), the state shall also make supplemental payments to account for the uncompensated costs of furnishing services between April 5, 2013 and December 31, 2014 to individuals enrolled in the Medi-Cal program for benefits that were eliminated from the state plan pursuant to state plan amendment 09-001 and are not covered by Medi-Cal.
-Costs for optional dental and psychology, that were eliminated through SPA 09-001, but have been added back in through State Plan Amendments are not available for reimbursement through these supplemental payments.